 The sword of Captain Nathan Barrett, who was in command of one of Concord’s militia companies at the North Bridge (Concord Museum)

 And, from the British Regulars, a sergeant’s musket and the sword of a private in the 10th Regiment (Concord Museum) and a Royal Artillery Pouch (Arlington Historical Society, First Parish Unitarian Universalist of Arlington)

 These objects demonstrate a profound understanding of the dangerous situation and an absolute commitment to its resolution on the part of the participants, who, by the end of that long day, numbered some twenty thousand from all over eastern Massachusetts.
 David F. Wood, curator of the Concord Museum, notes that "though a great deal has been written about April 19th, it is still the case that some details of the action that day are found only in the surviving artifacts.
 Through this exhibition," he says, "we hope not just to assemble these relics, but also to reexamine them for the evidence they may contain about the events of that day."

 The Concord Museum is delighted to collaborate with so many of its neighboring communities and is especially pleased to have partnered with The Lexington Historical Society both on the exhibition and related programming.
-The Lexington Historical Society will open an exhibition on May 3, 2014 that will take a lighthearted look at the longstanding rivalry between Lexington and Concord for historical preeminence in the events of April 19, 1775.
+The Lexington Historical Society opened an exhibition on May 3, 2014 that will take a lighthearted look at the longstanding rivalry between Lexington and Concord for historical preeminence in the events of April 19, 1775.
 Titled The Battle after the Battle: The Tug of War Between Lexington and Concord for Revolutionary Fame, the exhibit draws on documents, photographs and artifacts from both institutions that illustrate this sometimes heated, sometimes humorous conflict.
 Both institutions hope that visitors will attend both exhibitions as they present an unprecedented opportunity for visitors to explore both the objects and the accounts of that fateful day.

 of the Cincinnati